cklaucke/genloppy/doc/processor/REQ_merge.md

 *genloppy* SHALL provide a list merge processor implementation.
 The list merge processor SHALL be subclassed from base output processor.

-# R-PROCESSOR-MERGE-002: Pre-processing implementation #
+# R-PROCESSOR-MERGE-002: Header and trailer #
-The list merge processor SHALL call `message` of its associated output implementation with ` * packages merged:` followed by an empty line.
+The list merge processor SHALL set
+-   `HEADER` to ` * packages merged:` followed by an empty line,
+-   `TRAILER` to an empty string.

 *   related to: R-PROCESSOR-API-002